openedx/edx-documentation/en_us/data/source/internal_data_formats/package.rst

 3. Download the ``{org}-{site}-events-{date}.log.gz.gpg`` file.

-   If your organization has courses running on both edx.org and edge.edx.org, separate log files are available for the "edx" site and the "edge" site.
+   If your organization has courses running on both edx.org and edge.edx.org, separate log files are available for the "prod" site and the "edge" site.
    Repeat this step to download the file for the other site.

 ============================